chicagolug/chicagolug-pelican/content/signature.rst

    responses you receive in this manner (if you receive any).

-If at any time you see "BAD signature" output from "``gpg --verify``", please first check that your download is correct and that the downloaded file is not truncated or otherwise corrupted.
+If at any time you see "BAD signature" output from "``gpg --verify``", please first check the following first:

+1. **Make sure that you are verifying the signature against the .tar version of the archive, not the compressed (.tar.xz) version.**
+2. Make sure the the downloaded file is correct and not truncated or otherwise corrupted.

 If you repeatedly get the same "BAD signature" output, email ftpadmin@kernel.org immediately, so we can investigate the problem.

 Kernel.org checksum autosigner and sha256sums.asc
 -------------------------------------------------